jin/bazel-glossary/README.md

 #### Label
 An identifier for a [target](#Target).
-A fully qualified label (`//path/to/package:target`) consists of `//` to mark the workspace root directory, `path/to/package` as the directory that contains the `BUILD` file declaring the target, and `:target` as the name of the target declared in the aforementioned `BUILD` file.
+A fully qualified label (`//path/to/package:target`) consists of `//` to mark the workspace root directory, `path/to/package` as the directory that contains the `BUILD.bazel` file declaring the target, and `:target` as the name of the target declared in the aforementioned `BUILD.bazel` file.
 It can optionally be prefixed with `@my_repository//<..>` to indicate that the target is declared in an *external repository* named `my_repository`.

 #### Loading phase
 The first phase of a build.
-Parse WORKSPACE, BUILD and .bzl files to expand *macros* and instantiate an internal cache of *packages*.
+Parse `WORKSPACE`, `BUILD.bazel` and `.bzl` files to expand *macros* and instantiate an internal cache of *packages*.
 Usually interleaved with the second phase of the build, the *analysis phase*, to build up a *target dependency graph*.

 #### Macro
 A mechanism to compose multiple predefined rule target declarations together